jorgenschaefer/emacs-buttercup/docs/running-tests.md

 Buttercup is primarily meant to be used non-interactively, to automatically test a project independent of a user’s setup, before a commit and on a continuous integration platform.
-Because of this, the workflow for buttercup does not use interactive commands but instead the command line.
+Because of this, the recommended workflow for buttercup does not use interactive commands but instead the command line.

 ## Cask